christopherlindberg1/UpVocabulary/Documentation/Requirements/README.md

 ### Must
 * Store data on the user's computer using XML serialization. **Done.**
 * Each word shall have a weight attached to it on a scale 1 - 5 representing how hard it is (1 = easy, 5 = hard).
 Each word has a weight of 5 when they are first added to a vocabulary. **Done.**
 * The weight of the words shall get updated after each practice session.
-One incorrect answer will increase the weight by one (unless it is currently 5), and two correct answers in a row (could be from different sessions) will reduce the weight by one (unless it is currently 1).
+One incorrect answer will increase the weight by one (unless it is currently 5), and two correct answers in a row (could be from different sessions) will reduce the weight by one (unless it is currently 1). **Done.**
-* During the practice sessions, the app should generate a weighted random word, which takes into account the weight of each word.
+* During the practice sessions, the app should generate a weighted random word, which takes into account the weight of each word. **Implemented.
+Verify with unit test**
-* The app shall never generate a word that was asked less than n steps back, where n depends on the number of words in the vocabulary.
+* The app shall never generate a word that was asked less than n steps back, where n depends on the number of words in the vocabulary. **Implemented.
+Verify with unit test**

 ### Should
 * Store multiple translations.